-The advent of this movement to better realize products hints at the beginning of a new era for digital, with the designer leading the way.
+The advent of this movement to better realize products hints at the beginning of a new era, with the designer leading the way.

-I started this effort in service of the digitally-minded designer working in today’s user experience design space, who is standing in the spot I once stood.
-Wanting to find a better way forward for their career, their company and their product work.
+I started this effort in service of the designer, who is standing in the spot I once stood.
+Wanting to find a better way forward for their career, their company and their product contributions.
 Call me the visioneering sherpa, here to guide the journey.

 Let’s call it how it is: digital programs have yet to recognize the designer’s full potential and position them to attain it.
 This is hurting both business and design.
 But designers, if we’re keeping it real, we also haven’t known how to level-up.
 Thankfully, we’re collectively being forced to reckon.